 Four core courses (12 sh) are required.

-Choose from a pool of courses to complete your 3 sh ESHR requirement.
+Choose from a pool of courses to complete your 3 sh ESHR requirement on diverse perspectives.

 Choose the remaining ESHR elective credits by considering one or more Informal Concentration Area (ICA).
 Informal concentration areas help you tailor your experience based on career goals and interests.